 Why do dogs resource-guard?
 There are a variety of reasons.
 In some cases, a dog may have always had this tendency.
 But in other cases, the behavior has been learned.
 Sometimes an owner aims to teach their dog who's "boss" by intentionally removing the food bowl, chewy, or toy the dog is using.
 I've heard before, "Fido needs to learn that I can take his things away if I want to."
 In fact, the owner has actually taught the dog to guard more intensely.
 "My person can't be trusted and will steal my food while I'm eating.
 Next time, I'll have to act even scarier to make him go away," the dog thinks.
 Punishing the dog will make the situation even worse, confirming the dog's fears that the human isn't to be trusted.
 Other times, a complicated family dynamic, lack of structure at home, or stressors in the environment can lead to a dog that feels threatened when someone gets too close to his [insert item or favorite person here].

 The good news is that resource guarding is generally one of the most straightforward behavior issues to treat.
-While every protocol is unique, the behavior modification process generally involves teaching the dog that someone awesome happens when someone approaches his food bowl, toys, etc. For instance, while your dog is eating his rawhide, you approach and, instead of grabbing the chewy, toss a piece of chicken at his feet and then walk away.
+While every protocol is unique, the behavior modification process generally involves teaching the dog that something awesome happens when someone approaches his food bowl, toys, etc. For instance, while your dog is eating his rawhide, you approach and, instead of grabbing the chewy, toss a piece of chicken at his feet and then walk away.
 After lots of reps like this, following a methodical plan, your dog will love your approach!
 Find a qualified dog behavior consultant to help you build a plan that teaches your dog that he can trust you, and that it's actually pretty cool not to guard his treasured items.

 Kate is a certified dog behavior consultant, certified dog trainer, certified dog parkour instructor, and award-winning author in Brooklyn, NY with Doggie Academy and in Southbury, CT.